The Story

 The Temple of Templates

 Customer Support responds.
-They tried calling but "it was unresponsive" — they let it ring once, like someone checking if their ex is still awake at 2 AM.
+They tried calling but "it was unresponsive" — they let it ring once.

 "Please accept our profound apology for the inconvenience caused to you."